Resting Spaces

 Primary En Suite - After

-In our renovation, we opted to install dual vanities in a classic creamy white, topped with distressed ornate mirrors.
+In our renovation, the homeowners opted to install dual vanities in a classic creamy white, topped with distressed ornate mirrors.
 Teardrop pendant light fixtures fill the lofty overhead space.
 The neutral colors on the vanities, countertops and floors add softness and keep the space bright.
 Laying large-format floor tile, marble mosaic tile as the tub surround (boy was that tricky, but well worth it!) and large-scale subway tile in the shower added variety without overwhelming the room.
 Adding touches like the gorgeous antique chandelier and architectural salvage (hung over the towel hooks) create the farmhouse feel and give age to the newly refreshed soaking tub.
 Soft blue-gray walls create a sense of calm during morning routines and bedtime wind-downs.

 Primary Bedroom - After